Recommended ages: 2-5

 Teaching your child about textures builds his sense of touch while strengthening his motor skills.
 This activity can also help build a child’s language by introducing new words through texture exploration.

 Use this dry soil/wet soil activity to teach your child about textures.

 - Fill a container with as much or as little soil as you would like.
-Remember: the more soil, the more fun.
+The more soil, the more fun!

 - Have your child pick out which toys or utensils (spoons, forks, spade, etc.) he would like to use to explore.
-Let your child spend some time investigating the dry soil.
-While he is investigating, take time to discuss the texture of the dry dirt.
+Let him spend some time investigating the dry soil, and take time to discuss the dirt's texture.
 This discussion lays the groundwork for noticing the difference in the texture once the water is poured onto the soil.